Best TV series to watch on Netflix right now (September 2020)

 From original series like The Crown and Stranger Things to favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-It’s a well-known fact that Netflix boasts an impressive catalogue of TV shows – both original series and classics from the archives – and that list is ever expanding, with the platform continuing to boost its offering even as the coronavirus pandemic wages on.
+We all know that Netflix boasts an impressive catalogue of TV shows – both original series and older favourites – and that list continues to grow, with the streamer boosting its offering even as the coronavirus pandemic wages on.

 And with 2020 having seen far more people staying at home than usual, Netflix and the like have kept us entertained – the average number of hours spent watching streaming services has soared this year, and so a slate of new programmes has been hugely welcome.

-There’s just one issue: with so many great series available, for some viewers the choice can be daunting – and so to help out we’ve written this guide to the best telly to be found on Netflix.
+There’s just one teeny problem: with so many great series available, for some viewers the choice can be too much – and so to help out we’ve created this guide to the best telly to be found on Netflix.

-When it comes to classic content, there are still a number of old faves that are worth a revisit, such as Friends, Doctor Who and Sherlock, while newer comedies such as After Life and Never Have I Ever are perfect if you’re looking for a lighter watch.
+When it comes to classic content from the archives, there are still a number of old faves that are worth a revisit, such as Friends, Doctor Who and Sherlock, while newer comedies such as After Life and Never Have I Ever are perfect if you’re looking for a lighter watch.

 After something a bit darker?
 Netflix is well known for its black comedies (BoJack Horseman), tense dramas (Ozark) and crime series (Mindhunter) and thought-provoking documentaries (Making a Murderer), so do check them out if that’s what you’re in the mood for.